 The Corporation has no significant subsidiaries.
 Valeo's subsidiaries, in the aggregate, represent less than 20% of the Corporation's consolidated assets and revenues.

-As of the date of this AIF, Manitex holds 21,780,130 Shares of the Corporation representing 38.4% of the total issued and outstanding Shares.
-Manitex is considered to be the Promoter of Valeo Pharma.
-See "Promoter".
+As of the date of this AIF, Manitex holds 21,780,130 Shares of the Corporation representing 33.3% of the total issued and outstanding Shares.

 GENERAL DEVELOPMENT OF THE BUSINESS

 Three-Year History